A food intolerance is difficulty digesting certain foods and having an unpleasant physical reaction to them.

 - is often to particular foods.
 Common food allergies in adults include fish and shellfish and nut allergies.
 Common food allergies in children include milk, eggs, fish, peanuts and other nuts

 - does not involve your immune system – there is no allergic reaction, and it is never life-threatening

-- causes symptoms that come on more slowly, often many hours after eating the problem food
+- causes symptoms that happen gradually, often a few hours after eating the problem food

-- only results in symptoms if you eat reasonable amounts of the food (unlike an allergy, where just traces can trigger a reaction)
+- only results in symptoms if you eat a substantial amount of the food (unlike an allergy, where just traces can trigger a reaction)

 - can be caused by many different foods

 Find out more about diagnosis of food allergies.

 It is often unclear why a person is sensitive to certain foods.

 If your symptoms happen after eating dairy products, it's possible you may have lactose intolerance.
 This means your body cannot digest lactose, a natural sugar found in milk, yoghurt and soft cheeses.
 A GP can usually diagnose lactose intolerance by looking at your symptoms and medical history.

 Some people have trouble digesting wheat and experience bloating, wind, diarrhoea, being sick and stomach pain after eating bread.
 Read more about wheat intolerance (also known as wheat sensitivity).